 The beach always has something different on offer to photograph with each new tide and time of day.
 The sand markings change, each sunset gives a different colour to the ocean, the wind changes the water from calm to an ocean of texture.
 It always excites me to be able to photograph the special moments that a sunset brings, sometimes for just a few short minutes.

-I have travelled around and across Australia to see the breathtaking scenery, The center of Australia is red dirt, stunning, everywhere you look is another amazing scene.
+I have travelled around and across Australia to see the breath taking scenery, The centre of Australia is red dirt, stunning, everywhere you look is another amazing scene.
 I enjoy looking at trees, so I have quite a few on my page.

 THE WELLSWUNG DADDIES BIG BAND

-The WellSwung Daddies are an 11 piece big band, based in the Byron Shire Area.
+The WellSwung Daddies are an 11 piece big band based in the Byron Shire area.
 They play a mixture of Swing, Jive, Rock & Roll, Lindy Hop and Jazz.
-I take photos of this band when they play locally. https://www.wellswungdaddies.com/
+I take photos of the band when they play locally.

 This page has images of dances I attend in our area.
 Dancing makes me very happy.
 I dance Rock and Roll and Swing.